tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ## Snippet Installation

-To  make installing Optimizely easier, platforms that have the ability to add content to a website (like a CSM or an e-commerce platform) can create a codeless Optimizely installation to remove all the friction of installing Optimizely.
+Snippet integrations allow users to implement the Optimizely functionality on their website without the help of a developer to add the Optimizely snippet.

 ### Requirements
-* Your platform is able to programatically modify html template
+* Your platform is able to programmatically modify html template

 ### 1. Create a developer account

-Uploaded Lists are a feature restricted to select Enterprise customers and developers.
-If you do not have access to Uploaded Lists and would like to develop an integration, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
-Creating a developer account does not require a credit card and will provide full access to the Uploaded Lists feature and associated APIs.
+The REST API restricts the amount of calls per month based on the Optimizely plan of your account.
+To avoid going over the limit with your account, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
+Creating a developer account does not require a credit card and will provide full access the REST API.

 ### 2. Register your application